samrat-halder/Neural-Projection-Skip-Gram-DAN/README.md

   OR \
   you can run the bash script `run.sh`

-7. Set n >= 10,000 to train the NP-SG model on alarger dataset.
+7. Set n > 10,000 to train the NP-SG model on a larger corpus.